Shivanikinagi/Flux/docs/DEPLOYMENT.md

-# ChatterPay Deployment Guide
+# Flux Deployment Guide

 ## 📋 Prerequisites

-Before deploying ChatterPay, ensure you have:
+Before deploying Flux, ensure you have:

 - Node.js v18 or higher
 - npm v9 or higher